pablodecm/paper-inferno/paper/paper.md

 trained during 200 epochs using a mini-batch size of 64 and a fixed learning rate of $\gamma=0.001$.

-A more complete study of the improvement provided by the different INFERNO training procedures is provided in \autoref{tab:results_table}, where the median and 1-sigma percentiles on the expected uncertainty on $s$ are provided for 100 random-initialised instances of each model.
-In addition, results for 100 random-initialised cross-entropy trained models and the optimal classifier and likelihood-based inference are also included for comparison.
+A more complete study of the improvement provided by the INFERNO training procedure is provided in \autoref{tab:results_table}, where the median and 1-sigma percentiles on the expected absolute uncertainty on $s$ are provided for 100 random-initialised instances of each model.
+In addition, results for 100 random-initialised cross-entropy neural network models trained as previously indicated, the optimal (Bayes) classifier
+$t_B(\boldsymbol{x} | r = 0.0 , \lambda = 3.0)$
+from [@Eq:opt_clf],
+and the analytical likelihood-based inference are also included for comparison.
+The expected uncertainties shown in
+\autoref{tab:results_table},
+with the exception of the analytical likelihood which was based on the extended likelihood of the generative model from [@Eq:ext_ll], where obtained by building a binned likelihood by interpolating the signal and background histograms when the nuisance parameters are varied.
+In all cases, the uncertainties quoted correspond with those obtained from the covariance matrix obtained using the Hessian of the negative logarithm the log likelihood, which were found to match very those obtained by computing the profile likelihood width.

 The confidence intervals obtained using INFERNO-based summary statistics are considerably narrower than those using classification and tend to be much closer to those expected when using the true model likelihood for inference.
 Much smaller